 Welcome to Lakes Region Community College, a fully-accredited, comprehensive community college.
-Whether your goal is immediate preparation for a career or transfer to a four year university, you will find at LRCC an educational experience that is both stimulating and rewarding.
+Whether your goal is immediate preparation for a career, transfer to a four year university, or simply personal enrichment you will find at LRCC an educational experience that is both stimulating and rewarding.

-At LRCC, we offer twenty-four associate degrees and a broad range of certificate programs in an environment that is focused upon student achievement and success.
-Quality, accessibility and customer satisfaction are the cornerstones of our college.
-We have a highly qualified, dedicated and caring faculty and staff, whose goal is to ensure that you approach your academic careers with confidence.
-Your academic success is our primary concern.
+At LRCC, we offer twenty-seven associate degrees and a broad range of certificate programs in an environment that is focused upon student achievement and success.
+Quality, accessibility and a positive student experience are the cornerstones of our college.
+We have highly qualified, dedicated and caring faculty and staff, whose goal is to ensure that you approach your academic careers with confidence.
+Your academic success is our primary focus.

 Many of our programs are unique and not available at any other community colleges in the State.
-Electrical Systems Installation and Maintenance, Fine Arts, Fire Science, Graphic Design, Marine Technology, and Energy Services and Technology are a few examples of our signature programs.
+Electrical Systems Installation and Maintenance, Fire Science/Fire Protection, GM/ASEP and Toyota/T-Ten, Marine Technology, Health Information Technology, Restaurant Management are a few examples of our signature programs.
 All of our programs are designed to have a major impact on the professional and educational opportunities available to our students.

-The college also provides non-credit courses and workshops both for professional development and personal enrichment.
+The College also provides non-credit courses and workshops both for professional development and personal betterment.
 Our Workforce Development Office serves as our outreach to business and industry.
 We offer customized training to meet specific business needs, offered either on-campus or at the work site.

-Our guaranteed transfer agreement with the University System of New Hampshire assures that all of your credits in the Liberal Arts program with a grade of "C" or higher will transfer to the University of New Hampshire, Keene State College, Plymouth State University, and Granite State College.
-A transfer agreement with Franklin University in Columbus, Ohio, allows students to continue their studies and earn the baccalaureate degree online.
-There are numerous other transfer possibilities as well with excellent four year institutions such as Rochester Institute of Technology and Southern New Hampshire University, for example.
+Our guaranteed transfer agreement with the University System of New Hampshire assures that all of your credits in the Liberal Arts program with a grade of "C" or higher will transfer to the University of New Hampshire, Plymouth State University, Keene State College, and Granite State College.
+There are numerous other transfer possibilities as well with excellent four year institutions.

-Committed to a supportive student-centered approach to education, the college offers an array of student services including financial aid, tutoring, advising, counseling, athletics, and job placement.
+Committed to a supportive student-centered approach to education, the College offers an array of student services including financial aid, tutoring, advising, counseling, athletics, and job placement.